Four Critical Things to Consider When Buying a Residential Elevator 1

 Placement

 The next important to consider is the location of the elevator.
-An elevator system requires ample space, not just for the unit but also for the machine room, and it may not be necessarily possible to install it at the place where you want it to be.
+An elevator system requires ample space, not just for the unit but also for the machine room, and it may not necessarily be possible to install it where you want it to be.

 There might be design limitations, and the location may not match its practical feasibility.
 So, to have better clarity, get your home inspected by a licensed elevator installer and take advice on the suitable type and model.